AdamAtomic/AIRToy/readme.txt

 -flixel

-AIRToy is NOT meant to be a full IDE replacement, just a way to streamline rapid prototyping in ActionScript 3 and AIR.
+AIRToy is NOT meant to be a full IDE replacement, just a way to streamline rapid prototyping and command-line development in ActionScript 3 and AIR.